-• Note 3 - Subject to certain exemption thresholds, all Public Servants who are in pensionable employment - including members of the PDF - are also liable to pay an Additional Superannuation Contribution (ASC).
+- Note 2 A contribution of 1.5% of net pensionable remuneration is payable by 'DF post-April 2004' enlisted personnel. - Note 3 Subject to certain exemption thresholds, all Public Servants who are in pensionable employment including members of the PDF are also liable to pay an Additional Superannuation Contribution (ASC).
 The ASC is separate from the standard employee pension contributions mentioned above.
 No additional superannuation benefits are earned as a result of the ASC.
 The ASC applies to pensionable earnings above certain thresholds at different bands and % rates depending on the pension scheme applicable to the member.
 From 1 January 2020, the ASC bands / rates are as follows:

 Additional Superannuation Contribution

-All Public Servants who are members of the Single Public Service Pension Scheme Fast Accrual members of pre-2013 Public Service Pension Schemes
+All Public Servants who are members of the Single Public Service Pension Scheme ast Accrual members of pre-2013 Public Service Pension Schemes

 First €34,500 of pensionable earnings - exempt First €28,750 of pensionable earnings - exempt

 Next €25,500 @ 3.33% Next €31,250 @ 10%

 Balance @ 3.5% Balance @ 10.5%